adluck/firekyt/replit.md

-✓ Confirmed widget now displays with proper horizontal layout: image on left, text on right, instead of stacked vertically ✓ Fixed widget 3 (the one embedded in blog post) from vertical 300x250 to horizontal 728x90 leaderboard format ✓ Updated embed code target widget to display proper horizontal layout with correct dimensions ✓ Fixed add new ad functionality to start with blank fields instead of pre-filled sample data ✓ Replaced default sample data in form initialization with empty fields for clean user experience ✓ Enhanced addAd function with form.reset() to properly handle React Hook Form field updates
+✓ Confirmed widget now displays with proper horizontal layout: image on left, text on right, instead of stacked vertically ✓ Fixed widget 3 (the one embedded in blog post) from vertical 300x250 to horizontal 728x90 leaderboard format ✓ Updated embed code target widget to display proper horizontal layout with correct dimensions ✓ Implemented smart layout detection system that automatically adapts widget layout based on iframe dimensions ✓ Fixed universal widget compatibility - any widget can now be embedded at any size with correct layout ✓ System automatically detects horizontal (728x90), vertical (160x600), and square (300x250) layouts based on aspect ratio ✓ Fixed add new ad functionality to start with blank fields instead of pre-filled sample data ✓ Replaced default sample data in form initialization with empty fields for clean user experience ✓ Enhanced addAd function with form.reset() to properly handle React Hook Form field updates